dusk-network/docs-public/src/content/docs/operator/guides/mainnet-node.md

 description: A step-by-step guide to installing the Dusk node and connecting to mainnet.
 ---

-The following instructions are for the upcoming Mainnet dry-runs for December 29th 2024 and January 3rd 2025.
+The following instructions are for the upcoming Mainnet dry-run on January 3rd 2025.
 The instructions are very similar to the Nocturne guide, with two notable exceptions:
 - The node installer now defaults to the mainnet configuration.
-- If you participated in the Onramp process, be sure to use that specific wallet when participating.
+- If you participated in the onramp process, be sure to use that specific wallet when participating.

 In this guide, we’ll be using [DigitalOcean](https://www.digitalocean.com/) (DO) as our go-to [Virtual Private Server](https://en.wikipedia.org/wiki/Virtual_private_server) (VPS) service.
-The same can be replicated on Vultr, AWS, any other cloud service or for node runners at home.
+The same can be replicated on Vultr, AWS, Hetzner, or any other cloud service or for node runners at home.
 While it is indeed possible to run a node on home infrastructure, this guide will not deal with those types of setups.

 We work under the assumption that you’ve already created an account for your respective service, and provided it with a payment method.
 If not, you can get a $200 credit by using [our referral link](https://m.do.co/c/9ae612e34de9).